zoehneto/daumUSB2BLE/README.md

 * start an app like ZWIFT and your Daum bike will appear as "DAUM Ergobike 8008 TRS" device with two services (power & FTMS)

 ## website / server
-* start your browser and enter "pi-adress:3000" (try to get fixed IP address for you raspberry on your router before) you can follow the ergoFACE activity on a this website.
+* start your browser and enter "pi-address:3000" (try to get fixed IP address for you raspberry on your router before) you can follow the ergoFACE activity on this website.
 It will display the current power, rpm, speed the current gear and program your Daum is running and the socket messages.
 This site is used to toggle between ERG and SIM mode and toggle between switching gears or just power